nasa/openmct/e2e/README.md

 ## Types of e2e Testing

 e2e testing describes the layer at which a test is performed without prescribing the assertions which are made.
-Generally, when writing an e2e test, we have three choices to make on an assertion strategy:
+Generally, when writing an e2e test, we have five choices to make on an assertion strategy:

 1. Functional - Verifies the functional correctness of the application.
 Sometimes interchanged with e2e or regression testing.
 2. Visual - Verifies the "look and feel" of the application and can only detect _undesirable changes when compared to a previous baseline_.
 3. Snapshot - Similar to Visual in that it captures the "look" of the application and can only detect _undesirable changes when compared to a previous baseline_. **Generally not preferred due to advanced setup necessary.**
+4. Accessibility - Verifies that the application meets the accessibility standards defined by the [WCAG organization](https://www.w3.org/WAI/standards-guidelines/wcag/).
+5. Performance - Verifies that application provides a performant experience.
+Like Snapshot testing, these tests are generally not recommended due to their difficulty in providing a consistent result.

 When choosing between the different testing strategies, think only about the assertion that is made at the end of the series of test steps.
 "I want to verify that the Timer plugin functions correctly" vs "I want to verify that the Timer plugin does not look different than originally designed".